LightBurdenOfficial/BlockExplorer/README.md

 ### Wallet

-Iquidus Explorer is intended to be generic so it can be used with any wallet following the usual standards.
+Iquidus Explorer is intended to be generic, so it can be used with any wallet following the usual standards.
 The wallet must be running with atleast the following flags

     -daemon -txindex

-### Donate
+### Security

-    BTC: 168hdKA3fkccPtkxnX8hBrsxNubvk4udJi
-    JBS: JZp9893FMmrm1681bDuJBU7c6w11kyEY7D
+Ensure mongodb is not exposed to the outside world via your mongo config or a firewall to prevent outside tampering of the indexed chain data.

 ### Known Issues